yybuxiu04/k8smeetup.github.io/docs/tasks/access-kubernetes-api/migrate-third-party-resource.md

+---
----title: Migrate a ThirdPartyResource to CustomResourceDefinition
+title: Migrate a ThirdPartyResource to CustomResourceDefinition
 assignees:
 - enisoc
 - deads2k